NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`mu-diag` and `mu-offdiag` [`vector3`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-These properties allow you to specify μ as an arbitrary real-symmetric tensor by giving the diagonal and offdiagonal parts exactly as for ε above.
+These properties allow you to specify $\mu$ as an arbitrary real-symmetric tensor by giving the diagonal and offdiagonal parts exactly as for $\varepsilon$ above.
 Default is the identity matrix.

 **`D-conductivity` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The frequency-independent electric conductivity $\sigma_D$.
 Default is 0.
-You can also specify an diagonal anisotropic conductivity tensor by using the property `D-conductivity-diag` [vector3], which takes three numbers or a [vector3] to give the $\sigma_D$ tensor diagonal.
+You can also specify an diagonal anisotropic conductivity tensor by using the property `D-conductivity-diag` [`vector3`], which takes three numbers or a [`vector3`] to give the $\sigma_D$ tensor diagonal.
 See also [Conductivity](Materials.md#conductivity-and-complex).

 **`B-conductivity` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;